AndrewLuyt/divvy-bikeshare/introduction.md

 bicycle sharing service.
 The data has been made available under [this licence.](https://www.divvybikes.com/data-license-agreement)

-This analysis is a capstone project to [Google’s Data Analytics Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).
+This analysis is an exercise, a capstone project to [Google’s Data Analytics Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).
 I don’t represent Motivate International Inc. or Divvy.

-## Business Task
+## Business Tasks

-**How do annual members and casual riders differ** in their use of the system?
-Consider this from the point of view of the Director of Marketing who desires to create a marketing campaign to **convert casual riders into members**.
+1.  **How do annual members and casual riders differ** in their use of the system?
+Consider this from the point of view of e.g. the Director of Marketing who desires to create a marketing campaign to **convert casual riders into members**.
+2.  **What are some major system use patterns**?

 ## Stakeholders